FrancescaPeru/project-site/report.md

 Analysing the LLMs results we noticed that:
 * Mistral did not use ArCo’s properties and did not filter the label;
 * Gemini did not filter the label;
 * ChatGpt correctly used ArCo’s properties that we provided and used the double FILTER to find the square in Bologna.
-Therefore, we employed the following query.
+Therefore, we employed the following query:

 ```js
 PREFIX clv: <https://w3id.org/italia/onto/CLV/>